Quick Reference for SPL2 commands

 |---|---|---|---|---|---|---|---|---|---|---|---|---|

-| bin | Puts continuous numerical values into discrete sets, or bins. | Example: Return the average for a field for a specific time span.
-Bin the search results using a 5 minute time span on the _time field.
-Return the average thruput of each host for each 5 minute time span. | ||||||||||
+| bin | Example: Return the average for a field for a specific time span.
+Bin the search results using a 5 minute time span on the | |||||||||||

 | branch | Processes one set of events or search results, in parallel, in two or more branches.
 Each branch must end with the into command. | Example: Read the events in the main index dataset into memory one time.
 Process the events in two branches using subsearches to determine the most popular hosts and sources. | ||||||||||

-| decrypt | Used in Edge Processor or Ingest Processor pipelines to decrypt encrypted data fields before the data reaches its destination. | For the Edge Processor solution, see Use the Decrypt command to decrypt data in the Edge Processor solution in the Use Edge Processors manual.
-For the Ingest Processor solution, see Use the Decrypt command to decrypt data in the Ingest Processor solution in the Use Ingest Processors manual. | ||||||||||
+| decrypt | Used in Edge Processor or Ingest Processor pipelines to decrypt encrypted data fields before the data reaches its destination. | For the Edge Processor solution, see Use the decrypt command to decrypt data in the Edge Processor solution in the Use Edge Processors manual.
+For the Ingest Processor solution, see Use the decrypt command to decrypt data in the Ingest Processor solution in the Use Ingest Processors manual. | ||||||||||

 | dedup | Removes the events that contain an identical combination of values for the fields that you specify. | Example: Remove duplicates of results with the same host value. | ||||||||||